 Favipiravir - Uses, Dosage, Side Effects, Drug warnings, and precautions

-Favipiravir is a medicine that belongs to the group of medicines called antiviral medicines.
-It is used for managing patients suffering from mild to moderate COVID-19 infection.
-It stops the SARS-CoV-2 virus from multiplying, and by doing so, it reduces the viral load in the body and restricts the spread of the infection, and helps in speeding up the recovery process.
+Favipiravir is an antiviral medicine used to manage patients suffering from mild to moderate COVID-19 infection.
+It stops the SARS-CoV-2 virus from multiplying, reducing the viral load in the body, restricting the spread of the infection, and helping speed up the recovery process.

 Favipiravir should not be self-medicated.
 Favipiravir should be taken as per the doctor’s advice.
-You should avoid taking this medication if you are pregnant, breastfeeding, or if you are suffering from any liver or any kidney disease, or if you are allergic to it.
+One should avoid taking this medication if pregnant, breastfeeding, suffering from any liver or kidney disease, or allergic to it.

 Drug Group:

 Favipiravir belongs to the group of antiviral drugs.
 Antiviral drugs are given to treat any viral infections.
 These are prescription medicines and cannot be sold over-the-counter.
-There are some studies that have shown early antiviral treatment can even reduce the risk of deaths due to COVID.
+Some studies have shown early antiviral treatment can even reduce the risk of death due to COVID.

 What Is Favipiravir Used For?

 Favipiravir is used for managing patients suffering from mild to moderate COVID-19 infection.
-It is used in adults under restricted emergency use.
+Adults under restricted emergency use use it.

 How Does Favipiravir Work?

 Favipiravir is an antiviral drug.
-It stops the multiplication of the SARS-CoV-2 virus.
-By stopping the multiplication of the virus, it decreases the viral load in the body.
+It stops the multiplication of the SARS-CoV-2 virus, decreasing the viral load in the body.
 As a result, the spread of the infection is restricted, thus speeding up the recovery process.

 What Is the Dosage for Favipiravir?

-The dosage of Favipiravir depends on the severity of the disease and the response to the treatment.
-Do not self-medicate or change the dosage of the medication without the advice of the treating physician and take the drug only as prescribed by your doctor.
+The dosage of Favipiravir depends on the disease's severity and the treatment response.
+Do not self-medicate or change the dosage of the medication without the advice of the treating physician, and take the drug only as prescribed by your doctor.
 Taking the drug at a fixed time can have optimal effects.

 How to Use Favipiravir?

-1) Take this drug in the dose and duration as advised by your doctor.
+1) Take this drug at the dose and duration as the doctor advises.

 2) Swallow it as a whole.
-Do not chew the tablet, or crush or break the tablet.
+Do not chew, crush, or break the tablet.

 3) This tablet can be taken with or without food.